dthxe/agentic_esolang_eval/README.md

 - Standardized evaluation methodology using the HumanEval benchmark

 ## Code Generation Methodology
+The standard LLM code samples in this repository were generated using either GPT-4o-mini, GPT-4o, LLAMA-3.3-70B, Deepseek-V3, in February-March 2025.

-The code samples in this repository were generated using Windsurf, an agentic AI system, in March/April 2025.
+The agnetic code samples in this repository were generated using Windsurf, an agentic AI system, in March/April 2025.
 The prompting was done through an agent directly, instead of being fed through a traditional LLM API, allowing for more interactive and context-aware code generation.
 Two sets of code were generated:

 1. **Context Code**: Generated with full contextual information about the esoteric language
 2. **No Context Code**: Generated with minimal information about the language